What is homonymous hemianopsia?

 - Not noticing objects on a desk or table or even food on a plate to the side of the hemianopsia.

 - Frustration with reading because it is difficult for the eyes to pick up the beginning of the next line.

 - Tendency to turn the head or body away from the side of the hemianopsia.

 - Drifting in a direction away from the hemianopsia when walking.

 - Visual hallucinations that appear in the form of lights, shapes or geometric figures or as the image of a recognizable object.
 Sometimes a movement noted on the normal side of vision is believed to be also seen at the same time on the side of the visual loss.

 Note: There is no correlation between homonymous hemianopsia and nearsightedness or farsightnedness.
 These conditions are not related.

 How is homonymous hemianopsia diagnosed?

 A thorough evaluation of the visual system is needed for an accurate diagnosis.
-A visual field exam is one in which the patient focuses on a target in front while noting lights flashed above, below, left, and right of the target.
-This is the most common test that is used.
+The most common test is a visual field exam.
+The patient focuses on a target in front while noting lights flashed above, below, left and right of the target.

 Magnetic resonance imaging (MRI) of the brain is used to diagnose the underlying location and cause of the brain injury.